front-end-foundations/session3/README.md

-# III Floats and Flexbox
+# III - Floats and Flexbox

 Finished versions of all the exercises below are available on the [NYU Server](http://oit2.scps.nyu.edu/~devereld) in the [session3](http://oit2.scps.nyu.edu/~devereld/session3/) directory.

 ## Homework

 1. Complete last week's assignment - add a popover to a web page
+1. Review the notes below and reconstruct the tabs from scratch
 1. Install [NodeJS](https://nodejs.org/en/) (the latest version) and [Git](https://git-scm.com/) on your personal computer.
 Create a free account on [Github](http://github.com).
 Perform the command line exercise (below).

 ## Midterm